apenella/go-ansible/README.md

 By default, the `DefaultExecute` executor uses the `OsExec` struct, a wrapper around the `os/exec` package, as the `Executabler` for executing commands.
 It also uses the `DefaultResults` struct as the `ResultsOutputer` for managing the output of the command execution.
 However, you can customize these components to tailor the execution process to your needs.

-Here are some options you can use to customize the `DefaultExecute` executor:
+Here are the functions you can use to customize the `DefaultExecute` executor.
+All of them are available in the `github.com/apenella/go-ansible/pkg/execute` package:

 - `WithCmd(cmd Commander) ExecuteOptions`: Set the component responsible for generating the command.
 - `WithCmdRunDir(cmdRunDir string) ExecuteOptions`: Define the directory where the command will be executed.